OfiliPatrick/OfiliPatrick/README.md

 - 🥉 Top 5 Hackers (3rd), University of Lagos - Hackerrank Algorithms Leaderboard.
 - ⚡ Open Source Contributor - Hacktoberfest 2019 & 2020.
 - 💯 Looking forward to contributing to more Open Source projects.
-- 🐱‍👤 Currently trying to master the art of buiding web based software.
+- 🐱‍👤 Currently trying to master the art of building web based software.

 ### Languages and Tools: